Animation Cels

 What can you tell me about Jem cels?

-Jem is considered to be a rare cartoon to find cels from.
-But at the same time Jem was made in as much as 65 episodes, hundreds of cels from Jem have shown up, from many different episodes, but the amount of current serious collectors are raising the prices.
+Jem used to be considered a rare cartoon to find cels from.
+But Jem was made in as much as 65 episodes, aswell as commercials, and by now several hundreds of animation cels has shown up, from many different episodes, and alot of art from other soruces like Jem books.
+But the amount of current serious collectors are raising the prices, aswell as sellers on ebay with completely unreasonably high prices.

 Here is a look at some of the Jem cels that have shown up.
 Some from the story of the episodes, some from music videos, and some even not included in the cartoon since they are from cut out scenes.